Zehong-Ma/zehong-ma.github.io/about.md

   - /about.html
 ---

-I am now a second-year Ph.D. student in [VMC group](http://www.pkuvmc.com/) under the supervision of Professor Shiliang Zhang in Peking University, Beijing, China.
+I am now a third-year Ph.D. student in [VMC group](http://www.pkuvmc.com/) under the supervision of Professor Shiliang Zhang in Peking University, Beijing, China.

 My research interests are computer vision, multimodal machine learning and etc.